wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 log_analytics\\application_id
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Identifier of the application that we will use for the authentication and be able to make use of the Azure Log Analytics API.
+Identifier of the application that we will use for the authentication and to be able to use the Azure Log Analytics API.
 It must be used next to the ``application_key`` option obligatorily.
 Incompatible with ``auth_path`` option.

 +--------------------+--------------------+
 | **Default value**  | N/A                |